Physics-24/Motion1/docs/week9.md

-# Week 9: Mar 28 - Apr 3
+# Week 9: Mar 20 - Mar 26

 <br>

-**The miniquestions for topics 1-3 on this page are due on Monday March 29 at  8am PT**
+**The miniquestions for topics 1-3 on this page are due on Monday March 21 at 8am**

-**The miniquestions for topics 4-5 on this page are due on Wednesday March 31 at  8am PT**
+**The miniquestions for topics 4-5 on this page are due on Wednesday March 23 at 8am**

 <br>